BrahmRamkissoon/My-CodeSchool-Code/Sequel-to-SQL/4-Joins-and-Aliases/README.md

-# 1 - title
+# 4 - Inner Joins, Aliases, and Outer Joins
-short desc
+Explore writing a single query to pull data from multiple tables and using aliases to create succinct queries.

+- Inner Joins
-- topic
+- Aliases
-- topic
+- Outer Joins